JeffWeinell/REEs/README.md

 Result: 2,968 of the UCEs from *Micrurus fulvius* were found in all of the snake genomes.
 The alignments for these shared UCEs can be download here: [MAFFT-aligned-UCEs.zip](https://osf.io/wpcr7/download).

-6. Final size filtering, sorting, and UCE selection steps were performed in R. *Thamnophis sirtalis* sequences for the selected UCEs (n = 1,000) were submitted to Arbor Biosciences for probe design.
-Requires Biostrings and ape packages.
+6. Extract *Thamnophis sirtalis* sequences and filter by minimum size.
+Sort the remaining sequences by UCE name and then extract the middle 161nt of the first 1,000 loci.

 ```
 ### Character vector of paths to the UCE alignments